Originally published June 27, 2019, updated March 25, 2022

 - Digitize the routine, including RFQs and order management, enabling your team to focus on value-add tasks.

 - Make use of key account management by offering personalized discounts and promotions.

 A Personal Touch to Your B2B Sales Strategies

 Make the customer-focused approach your new mentality to win their attention.
 Don’t pitch your services until you’ve helped them make sense of that marketing and technology noise they are struggling with.
-Educate them on how they can get things done effectively without your solutions and services!
-And if they finally decide to select your product, make it a remarkable and personalized experience that’s built to last.
+Educate them on how they can get things done effectively – even if you have to leave your products and services out!
+And if they finally decide to select you, make it a remarkable and personalized experience that’s built to last.